ayreeve/2.-Entire-website/README.md

 Used:
 - HTML,
-- CSS (and then rewritten in SASS – as an exercise)
+- CSS (and then rewritten in Sass – as an exercise)
 - RWD
 - Grunt, Git
 - animal instinct